 That's the only reason I can think of that they have been completely silent.

-Now these judges are picked in secret by the Chief Justice, in this case it would be John Roberts, and they serve varying amounts of time in terms of their term, and there are a number of them, correct?
+In this case, it would be John Roberts, and they serve varying amounts of time in terms of their term, and there are a number of them, correct?

 That's correct.

-And so would it be something that they would be able to follow up on if it's discovered and which it will be, that they were that a fraud was perpetrated on them.
+And so would it be something that they would be able to follow up on if it's discovered, and which it will be, that a fraud was perpetrated on them?

 And that's what they signed off on.

-I also think Nellie Orr and Glenn Simpson wrote about as much of it as Christopher Steele did, if Christopher Steele actually wrote any of it.
+I also think Nelly Orr and Glenn Simpson wrote about as much of it as Christopher Steele did, if Christopher Steele actually wrote any of it.

 Yeah, well, that's pretty unbelievable.